CloudQuery News

 connection_string: ${POSTGRESQL_CONNECTION_STRING}

-Specifying a query
+Specifying a query #

 In this example, assume a dataset usage with table usage_events having columns customer_id, timestamp, and miles.
 The individual entries represent a distance driven by a customer during a single driving session started at the timestamp.

 We would like to get only the summary of the distance driven last month grouped by the customer and sync it to a PostgreSQL database.
-Here's what the config looks like with the SQL query included:
+Here's what the configuration looks like with the SQL query included:

 kind: source